 While positive feedback from individual employees—and/or a lack of complaints—can give travel managers some indication of traveler satisfaction with Airbnb, more data-driven and comprehensive metrics of success are available.

 Under Airbnb’s star-based online review system, guests and hosts can rate each other up to 14 days following an Airbnb stay.
 Airbnb reviews operate under a double-blind system and can only be submitted after a stay is completed to ensure honest and accurate feedback.

-Based on how your travelers rate their stays, a company-wide “Employee Experience” rating of Airbnb stays for all employee trips can be compiled by your Airbnb Account Manager on a quarterly or annual basis.
+Based on how your business travelers rate their experience, a company-wide “Employee Experience” rating of Airbnb stays for all employee trips can be compiled by your Airbnb Account Manager on a quarterly or annual basis.
 These ratings include seven review categories: cleanliness, value, location, accuracy of the listing, communication, amenities, and check in.
 The Employee Experience rating also shows the percent of your travelers who submitted a review after their Airbnb stay.
 This rating can be a powerful metric to present to management: Airbnb research shows that the average guest rating is 4.7 on a 5-point scale.

 Setting goals for employee adoption

 Another metric some travel managers use to measure the success of using Airbnb for Work is based on setting goals for the number of employees who sign up on your company’s platform, and setting further goals for what percentage of employees who have signed up have booked an Airbnb for their work travel.
 Both metrics can be tracked via the company dashboard, and here, too, you can work with your Account Manager to develop specific goals and an action plan to boost participation.